sama1mansn/greenfield-docs/README.md

 ### How to Run Locally

-Clone the reository and run the following commands.
+Clone the repository and run the following commands.

 ### Installing Dependencies